loyjoy/welcome/documentation/WEBSERVICE_INTEGRATION.md

 # WebService Integration

 The WebService process building block enables connecting LoyJoy to external APIs.
-As soon as the chat flow arrives at an WebService process building block, a synchronous HTTP POST request is sent to the configured URL.
+As soon as the chat flow arrives at a WebService process building block, a synchronous HTTP POST request is sent to the configured URL.

 The request body is structured as follows: